-ADVANTECH
+Slots for two SIM cards are located on the router under a metal cover.
+If you intend to use this device to communicate over a cellular network, please place an activated data-provisioned SIM card into the SIM card reader.

-Slots for two SIM cards are located on the front panel of the router under a metal cover.
-It is necessary to insert an activated SIM card, to work properly.
-If the PIN is required for the SIM, enter it in the router's web interface.
+You can install two SIM cards simultaneously to utilize the switching feature.
 The SIM cards may have different APNs (Access Point Names) adjusted.
 The SIM card changing procedure is described below.
+Enter the PIN in the router's web interface if the PIN is required for the SIM (Administration -> Unlock SIM Card).

-Type of SIM cards: Mini SIM (2FF) 25.0 x 15.0 x 0.76 mm.
+Type of SIM card: Mini SIM (2FF) 25.0 x 15.0 x 0.76 mm.